keras-team/autokeras/mkdocs/docs/start.md

 conda : conda install -c conda-forge python-graphviz

-If the above installations are complete proceed with the following steps :
+If the above installations are complete, proceed with the following steps :

 Step 1 : Specify a *path* before starting your model training